-Businesses today collect ever-increasing amounts of personal information about their customers, from account passwords and email addresses to highly sensitive medical and financial information.
-Well-funded, sophisticated hackers are always looking for ways to obtain such information or access and exploit a company's most sensitive, confidential data.
-As a result, companies face greater risks than ever from lapses in data security.
-As of April 7, 2014, The Privacy Rights Clearinghouse reported 619 data security breaches in the United States in 2013 alone, comprising over 250 million individual records.
-These breaches have many causes, including criminal hacking, intentional leaks by insiders, unintended public disclosures, lost laptops or flash drives, and general negligence.
+As modern businesses collect ever-increasing amounts of personal information about their customers, well-funded, sophisticated hackers are relentlessly seeking ways to obtain such information and exploit it.
+As a result, companies are realizing that they face greater risks than ever from lapses in this area and cybersecurity has garnered more and more attention from general counsel and boards of directors in recent years.

+This increased attention is justifiable: as of March 16, 2015, the Privacy Rights Clearinghouse reported 295 data security breaches in the United States in 2014 alone, comprising over 67 million individual records.
+A 2014 report observed that, since 2004, these breaches are increasingly caused by external threats - and, more recently, increasingly motivated by espionage.
+Still, statistics and experience show that security breaches can take many forms, from criminal hacking to intentional leaks by insiders, unintended public disclosures, lost laptops or flash drives, or general negligence.
 As a result, data breaches are difficult to predict and even more difficult to prevent.

 A data breach can result in massive exposure for businesses.
-According to a recent study, the average cost of a data breach to a U.S. company was \$188 per record compromised.2 If thousands or even millions of customer records are affected, the damages may be substantial - this is repeatedly evidenced as more and more well-known companies experience data breaches.
-In 2007, for example, the TJX Companies projected costs of over \$250 million due to a data breach involving the theft of some 45 million customer credit and debit card numbers.3 Target Corporation is still incurring costs from the criminal hacking of its point-of-sale systems in late 2013 and the accessing of sensitive information belonging to millions of customers, including debit and credit card data.
+According to a recent study, the average cost of a data breach to a U.S. company was \$201 per record compromised.
+If thousands or even millions of customer records are affected, the damages may be substantial - this is repeatedly evidenced as more and more well-known companies experience data breaches.
+In 2007, for example, the TJX Companies projected costs of over \$250 million due to a data breach involving the theft of some 45 million customer credit and debit card numbers.
+In August 2014 - roughly eight months after discovering that its point-of-sale systems were criminally hacked, exposing debit and credit card data of millions of customers - Target Corporation reported \$148 million in breach-related costs and analysts predicted the expenses would continue to rise.